South Sudan, A Country in Jeopardy

 The war in Syria has caused one of the worst humanitarian crises of our time.
-More than 6 million Syrians have been displaced from the fighting and 5,000 flee the country every day.
+More than 6 million Syrians have fled their homes

-Pleas for increased aid for those who have fled have gone unheard and both the Syrian government and the rebels are blocking delivery of food, medical care and relief supplies
+Pleas for humanitarian aid have gone unheard and both the Syrian government and the rebels are blocking delivery of food, medical care and relief supplies.

 Act now and tell President Obama and Congressional leaders to immediately address the humanitarian crisis in Syria.